PrefectHQ/prefect/docs/concepts/task-runners.md

 # Task runners

 Task runners are responsible for running Prefect tasks.
-Each flow has an task runner associated with it.
+Each flow has a task runner associated with it.
 The task runner is started at the beginning of a flow run and shutdown at the end.

 Depending on the task runner you use, the tasks within your flow can run in parallel or sequentially.
 The default task runner is the `SequentialTaskRunner`, which does not run your tasks in parallel.
 To run tasks in parallel, you can use a task runner such as the `DaskTaskRunner`, which enables Dask-based parallel execution.